DTJF/libpruw1/src/doc/_9_debug.md

 designed for long distances, especially when it's driven by 3V3 as on the BBB.
 So use three wires to connect devices (no parasite power mode) and try to shorten all cables to the minimum.
-Prefer a tree structure (devices connected to terminals by short cables) over star structure (each device has it's own cable to connect to the master).
+Prefer a tree structure (devices connected to terminals by short cables) to star structure (each device has it's own cable to connect to the master).
 Do not place the cables near high power electrical loads nor their power lines.
 Try a stronger pullup restistor to optimize the signal, or try capacitors